Pulse Racer: Critical reception

 Pulse Racer received negative reception from critics, with the review aggregation website Metacritic noting the game received "generally unfavorable reviews", receiving an average score of 24% across 7 reviews.
 The game remains the third lowest-scored title on Metacritic for the Xbox.
 Many critics condemned the game, including Hilary Goldstein of IGN, who faulted the game's basic design, stating the game "never hits on the essential needs of a cart racer" and was "almost unplayable", and Ryan Davis of GameSpot, who described the game as a "derivative" and "cheap-looking, unenjoyable game", finding "there's really nothing that Pulse Racer does that hasn't been done before and much better."

 Several reviewers critiqued the poor execution of the game's novel features as a hindrance to the game, including the turbo system.
-Hilary Goldstein of IGN dismissed the turbo system as a "stupid idea", stating it "goes against what a racer should be - driving fast and being fun."
+Goldstein dismissed the turbo system as a "stupid idea", stating it "goes against what a racer should be - driving fast and being fun."
 Similarly, Brad Kane of X-Play stated the system was "not an intuitive process" and noted the "speed of the vehicles is far too slow...you'll spend way too much time at the painfully dawdling default velocity."
-Ryan Davis of GameSpot critiqued the game's plasma orbs, stating "none of the turns are so outrageously hard that you ever really need to use (them)...the plasma orbs will often fail to activate for no apparent reason."
+Davis critiqued the game's plasma orbs, stating "none of the turns are so outrageously hard that you ever really need to use (them)...the plasma orbs will often fail to activate for no apparent reason."
 Ryan Genno of Gaming Target found the controls difficult, stating "it's very awkward to move when you have to use the analog stick to (use) turbo or extra acceleration options."

 Critics were also disappointed by the design and presentation of the game's tracks and track editor.
-Brad Kane of XPlay noted that whilst the track generation system was "interesting", the tracks featured a "lack in real creativity" and resulted in a "bland set of courses that reuse many common visual elements."
-Ryan Genno of Gaming Target found frustration in the requirement to use points to operate the track editor, and found the "minor adjustment options" of the editor underwhelming.
-Ryan Davis of GameSpot found the editor's usefulness "limited by the generally dull designs it produces and by the fact that you have to play through all of the career mode and then some to accumulate enough points to unlock the different variable controls."
+Kane noted that whilst the track generation system was "interesting", the tracks featured a "lack in real creativity" and resulted in a "bland set of courses that reuse many common visual elements."
+Genno found frustration in the requirement to use points to operate the track editor, and found the "minor adjustment options" of the editor underwhelming.
+Davis found the editor's usefulness "limited by the generally dull designs it produces and by the fact that you have to play through all of the career mode and then some to accumulate enough points to unlock the different variable controls."